 My final comments relate to the role of the federal government in drug enforcement.
 As long as the source of drugs is outside the United States this problem will be primarily a federal one.
-We in the Southwest stand ready to join with the federal enforcement agencies in order to present a united front in the war against drug trafficking.
+We in the Southwest stand ready to join with the federal appropriate in and a transfer of the southwest stand ready to join with the federal appropriate in and a transfer of the southwest stand ready to join with the federal appropriate in and a standard to the southwest stand ready to join with the federal appropriate in and a standard to the southwest standard to the so enforcement agencies in order to present a united front in the war against drug trafficking.
 But first the federal government must commit itself to that war.
 The leadership in the executive and legislative branches must dedicate resources and cut through red tape to see that those resources are brought to bear on target.
 As an example of this I can again cite to the inadequate resources in the Customs Air Support Program.
 Congress must recognize the need to bring that operation up to a level of high efficiency.
 Funds must be made available now to bring this about.
+Meanwhile, the resources of other agencies must be turned to the drug war until the legislative adultion.
 Meanwhile, the resources of other agencies must be turned to the drug war until the legislative solution can come about.
 I commend the Defense Department for its recent assignment of the AWACS radar training squadron to the Southwestern border surveillance flights.
 But this is not a permanent solution.
-Nor does it address border surveillance flights.
-But this is not a permanent solution.
 Nor does it address other pressing demands that we in the Southwest are facing.
 The Defense Department should be required to explore every possible method of providing interim support to the Customs air program, including assigning of aircraft fully equipped with the necessary radar detection devices.
 The impetus for this effort must come from the President and from Congress.
 If it does, then surely a way will be found.

 I believe that the drug problem in the Southwestern Border States has been ignored for too long by Congress and that until only recently, as a result of the initiative by the Border States themselves, had been ignored by the present and previous Administrations.
-This has probably been due to the distance from Washington.
-D.C. to the Southwest.
-However.
-Congress raust recognize that the problem ington, D.C. to the Southwest.
-However, Congress roust recognize that the problem exists, that it is a major law enforcement and social problem for this country, and, that it is a Federal problem with international implications that must be solved with Federal initiatives.
+This has probably been due to the distance from Washington, D.C. to the Southwest.
+However, Congress must recognize that the problem exists, that it is a major law enforcement and social problem for his country, and, that it is a Federal problem with international implications that must be solved with Federal initiatives.
 We in the Southwest stand ready to do our share.
-We only ask that the Federal Government recognize its responsibility and act decisively to meet that responsibility.
+We only ask that the Federal Government recognize its responsibility and act decisively to ask that the Federal Government recognize its responsibility and act decisively to